gianlucaperna/Retina/README.md

 * `general_log (-gl)`: Create a general log like Tstat for flows
 * `internal_mask (-im)`: Specify the internal mask of network to set the direction of the flow.
 Default="192.168."

+## Functionality

+How is shown in figure 1, Retina is a tool that take in input a pcap/pcapng files containing RTP traffic, and optionally a log file, and, produce in output different kind of stuff:

+1) .csv with statistics calculated for [time aggregation] seconds for each flow
+2) general log like Tstat (see more detail here [link tstat])
+3) static plot (.png) or responsive (.html)

+Retina is able to recognize 5 main class using the log, that are:

+1) HQ class (video >= 720p)
+2) MQ class (video 360 <= MQ < 720p)
+3) LQ class (video LQ < 360p)
+4) Audio
+5) ScreenSharing

+In case of Webex application we have also the FEC [remainder to fec RFC] flow that are always audio/video flow but with the purpose of recover error.

+Without the file log Retina can use an heuristic to understand what flow are Audio or Video but isn't able to understand what type of Video is.

+Retina can run in a multiprocess way in order to analyse more pcaps in parallel.
+Anyway the type of pcap that you analyse MUST become from the same software.
+This means that in a main directory Where will be run Retina you can put a lot of pcap but everyone MUST become from the sample application (e.g all webex or webRTC and so on..).
+The log files can be stored also in other directory, remember only that the name of the log MUST be the same of the pcap.